 Making a presence online is work.
-You will want to devote some time every day to promoting yourself.
+You will want to devote some time every day to promote yourself as an artist.
 Every day you miss means someone else is gaining exposure.
-Are you ready to start your Art Marketing Plan – How to Make a Presence Online
+Are you ready to start your Art Marketing Plan – How to Make a Presence Online?

 You might also be interested in:

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.